olavoasantos/faux-call/README.md

 ## Still a work in progress

-This is still under development, which means that the API and functionality might change drastically.
+This is still under development, which means that the API and functionality might change.

 ## How it works